ECOevangelist1/Alx-pre_course/README.md

-0x01-git My name is Sam
+0x01-git My name is Samuel, I am a man